coders-school/multithreading/module2/03_passing_arguments.en.md

 * <!-- .element: class="fragment fade-in" --> Parameters are forwarded (copied or moved) to thread memory.
 * <!-- .element: class="fragment fade-in" --> Passing a reference is done by using <code>std::ref()</code>
 * <!-- .element: class="fragment fade-in" --> Passing a constant reference is done by using <code>std::cref()</code>
-* <!-- .element: class="fragment fade-in" --> A class method that starts in a thread as the first parameter takes hidden pointer to the object on which it is to be called.
+* <!-- .element: class="fragment fade-in" --> A class method that is called in a thread takes hidden pointer to the object on which it is to be called as the first parameter.

 ___